Skip to Main Content

 Wisycom + Lectrosonics + Shure Axient under NMHH coordination across Budapest, Debrecen, and Pécs

 Here is how this works in practice.
 Wireless systems in Hungary anchor on Wisycom MCR42 wideband range receivers paired with MTP41S transmitters.
 Plus Lectrosonics SRc + DCHT digital hops, Shure Axient Digital ADX5D portable + ADX1 bodypacks, and Sony DWR-R03D rounding out the dialogue tier.
 The 1.9 GHz Wisycom DECT band sits in the rack as a cleaner option when Budapest urban density forces a move off UHF.
-Our team scans every location across the Buda + Pest divide, the metro line 1 corridor (continental Europe's oldest, opened 1896, with documented RF trouble signatures).
+Our team scans each location across the Buda + Pest divide, the metro line 1 corridor (continental Europe's oldest, opened 1896, with logged RF trouble signatures).

 Here is the short of it.
 Plus the Debrecen + Pécs regional production zones before any transmitter ships, working in TV white space allocations that the post-600 MHz EU re-farming left ready.
 RF coordinators document a frequency plan that survives Sziget Festival August saturation (500,000+ attendees on Óbudai Sziget), Budapest Film Week, and the Christmas Markets December window without collisions.

 Here is what that looks like on the ground.
-Plus the same rigging supports Schengen Area cross-border moves into Austria, Slovakia, Romania, Serbia, and Croatia when productions migrate.
+Plus the same rigging supports Schengen Area cross-border moves into Austria, Slovakia, Romania, Serbia, and Croatia when shoots migrate.
 Backup transmitters and receivers ship redundantly, antenna distribution scales for venue size.
 Plus NAV ATA carnet records covers inbound global RF gear so customs clearance never delays a call sheet.

 FAQ